Imanishi House

 19 of 21 in Asuka And Sakurai

-Imanishi House (今西家住宅, Imanishi-ke Jūtaku) is one of the grandest historical homes in town.
-Built around 1650, this elegant structure once served not only as a family residence but also as the local court and administrative office.
-The year of construction was discovered carved into one of its roof beams, adding a unique historical detail to the building’s story.
+Imanishi House (今西家住宅, Imanishi-ke Jūtaku) is one of the most impressive historical homes in the area, dating back to around 1650.
+Originally built as a family residence, this stately structure also served as the local court and administrative office, reflecting its importance in the community.
+A fascinating detail is the year of construction, carved into one of the roof beams, providing a direct link to its historical past.

 Hours and Fees